-Has your Doctor advised you that you need to lower your Cholesterol?
+Has your doctor advised you that you need to lower your Cholesterol?

 Having high Cholesterol causes your body to have some negative health effects and can lead to a narrowing of the arteries by fatty plaque deposits (known as atherosclerosis).
 Excess cellular Cholesterol induces apoptosis in macrophages, an event likely to promote the progression of atherosclerosis.
 (25) Having these fatty plaques in your body may increase your risk of having a heart attack and/or stroke, therefore it is important to have regular Cholesterol checks to assess your Cholesterol levels.
+In some cases it may also be necessary to take supplements to lower cholesterol.

 The prevalence of elevated total Cholesterol is highest in the World Health Organization Region of Europe (54% for both sexes), followed by the WHO Region of the Americas (48% for both sexes).
-The WHO African Region and the WHO South East Asian Region showed the lowest percentages (22.6% for AFR and 29.0% for SEAR).
+The WHO African Region and the WHO southeast Asian Region showed the lowest percentages (22.6% for AFR and 29.0% for SEAR).
 (1)

 There are two main types of Cholesterol: high-density lipoprotein (HDL) or good Cholesterol and low-density lipoprotein (LDL) sometimes called bad Cholesterol, but what are normal LDL levels and good LDL levels?